-The Drug News notes an important diswere also dimmed.
-On the arms of two covery, by which aluminium may be produced in unlimited quantities at \$1.25 where he has since been resting in a half- per pound, or one twelfth of the price now quoted.
-The discovery was made Devout people in the neighborhood by Wm.
-Frishmuth, of Philadelphia, a pupil of Wohler, the discoverer of the ous punishment and a fearful warning metal itself.
-Mr. Frishmuth is said to against blaspheming.
-They verily believe | have devoted twenty-eight years to this
+The Drug News notes an important discovery, by which alnminium may be produced in unlimited quantities at \$1.25 per pound, or one twelfth of the price now quoted.
+The discovery was made by Wm.
+Frishmuth, of Philadelphia, a pupil of Wohler, the discoverer of the metal itself.
+Mr. Frishmuth is said to have devoted twenty-eight years to this

-According to the British Medical Journal there was last year an enormous less to the effective force of the army Will roller-skating supplant its parent and navy from intemperance.
+According to the British Medical Journal there was last year an enormous less to the effective force of the army and navy from intemperance.
 In the army 1,490 cases of drunkenness were tried by courts martial, besides over 4,000 convictions from crimes springing from excessive drinking.
-During the year 15,904 soldiers, or 102 in every thousand, were mulcted in their pay for drunken.
+During the year 15,904 soldiers, or 102 in every thousand, were mulcted in their pay for drunken

-English physicians have had strong dis cussions of late as to the truth of Dr. Crichton Browne's report upon over brain pressure in schools and its pernicious grounds for believing that certain wellknown depravities which progress with cerebral exhaustion are on the increase among these overworked children.
-Dr. Browne's protest has the support of the medical profession, and, as a body, we distinctly endorse what he has said.'
+English physicians have had strong dis cussions of late as to the truth of Dr. Crichton Browne's report upon over brain pressure in schools and its pernicious effects.
+The Lancet says: "We have grounds for believing that certain wellknown depravities which progress with cerebral exhaustion are on the increase among these overworked children.
+Dr. Browne's protest has the support of the medical profession, and, as a body, we distinctly endorse what he has said."

-In northern Siberia, if a young man desires to marry he goes to the father of the girl of his choice, and a price is agreed upon, one-half of which is then paid down.
-The prospective son-in-law at once takes up his residence with the family of his lady love, and resides with them a year. at the end of a year he still desires to marry the girl he can pay the other half and they are married on the next visit of the priest.
-If he does not want to marry he need not, and simply loses the half he paid at the start.
+In northern Siberla, if a young man desires to marry he goes to the father of the girl of his choice, and a price is agreed upon, one-half of which is then paid down.
+The prospective son-in-law at once takes up his residence with the family of his lady love, and resides with them a year.
+I at the end of a year he still desires to marry the girl he can pay the other half and they are married on the next visit of paid at the start.

 The use of arsenic is alarmingly on the increase.
 The researches of Dr. Draper and Profs.
-Wood and Austen show that it is extensively employed in wall papers textile fabrics, writing and printing paper, candles, toys, confectionery, playing cards, theatre tickets, rubber balloons and balls, sweatbands of hats, paper collars and bed hangings, and in amounts sufficient to cause sickness and even death. / Prof. Austen recommends a law prohibiting its use in all materials consumed or employed in the household.
+Wood and Austen show that it is extensively employed in wall papers textile fabrics, writing and printing paper, candles, toys, confectionery, playing cards, theatre tickets, rubber balloons and balls, sweatbands of hats, paper collars and bed hangings, and in amounts sufficient to cause sickness and even death.
+Prof. Austen recommends a law prohibiting its use in all materials consumed or employed in the household.

-Anton Warning left Chateau, M. T., a short time ago to get logs from the mountains, and not returning within a few weeks, search for him was made by friends, when his body was found beneath that he can drink with impunity much from starvation and cold.
+Anton Warning left Chateau, M. T., a short time ago to get logs from the mountains, and not returning within a few weeks, search for him was made by friends, when his body was found beneath a great tree, which had fallen upon him and held him prisoner until death ensued from starvation and cold.
 After the accident he had written a note and tied it around the dog's neck, telling the particulars of the misfortune, but the faithful animal would not leave his master, and was sitting on the body when it was found, nearly famished.

 The public baths at Vienna are said to be the finest in the world.
 The building is situated in the heart of the city, and encloses a basin of 570 feet in length by 156 feet in width, and varying in depth to twelve feet.
-The enormous quantity of water contained in this basin is removed three times a cay.
-The whole establishment has accomodation for 1,500 persons. and is open from May 1 to Oct.
+The enormous quantity of water contained in this basin is removed three times a day.
+The whole establishment has accomodation for 1,500 persons, and is open from May 1 to Oct.
 31, and from 5 in the morning until dusk.
-There is also a bath restricted to ladies, open from 9 in the morning until 1; and the Vienna ladies are especially good swimbe familiar with the subject, for he went through the process sixty-eight times.
+There is also a bath restricted to ladies, open from 9 in the morning until 1; and the Vienna ladies are especially good swim-